ajmcquilkin/nextjs-monorepo-starter/README.md

 - **APP_URL** - Location of application hosting (e.g. `"http://localhost:3000"`)
 - **ENABLE_CAS_DEV_MODE** - bypasses CAS server when processing requests (e.g. `true`, defaults to `false`)
 - **EMAIL_API_KEY** - API key protecting email generation, data return, and release publishing endpoints (e.g. `"test"`)

+These environment variables are loaded into the application via the [Webpack Define Plugin](https://webpack.js.org/plugins/define-plugin/) within the `next.config.js` file, which guarantees there will be a defined value for each of the variables.
+These defined variables are then given types in the `/types/moudles/global.d.ts` file, after which they can be used within the application as normal variables.
+Note that there are some variables exposed to the frontend and some that are not within this configuration file.

 <!-- DATA MODELS -->